Early Years Foundation Stage (EYFS) Lower Kindergarten and Kindergarten (Ages 3-5)

 From Year 2, pupils are taught French as a second language and also undertake project work.

-Our Upper School begins in Year 4.
-The syllabus is designed to guide and fully prepare the children for entrance examinations, scholarships and awards to senior schools at the end of Year 6.
-Targeted assessments are set as part of the preparation.
+The syllabus is designed to guide and prepare the children fully for entrance examinations, scholarships and awards to senior schools at the end of Year 6.